-By J. Gregory Richards, David R. Wingfield, Frank E. Walwyn and Nikiforos latrou
+By Gregory Richards, Frank Walwyn

 "[T]he business of litigation, like commerce itself, has become increasingly international."
 So said Justice Sopinka in Canada's seminal case on conflict of laws: Amchem Products Inc. v.
 British Columbia (Workers' Compensation Board).
 In the fifteen years since Amchem was decided, it has become clear that trade and commerce really have gone global.